We say it shouldn’t.

 Training and consultancy

-We keep up to date with the latest research and best practice, and are available for funded partnerships with local authorities, nursery providers and other early years organisations – helping them audit their processes; train their staff; develop successful male recruitment campaigns; do a better job of engaging with fathers and other male caregivers; and transform their approaches to gender.
+We keep up to date with the latest research and best practice, and are available for funded partnerships with local authorities, nursery providers and other early years organisations.
+We can help you audit your processes; train staff; develop successful male recruitment campaigns; engage effectively with fathers and other male caregivers; and develop gender-sensitive working practices.
 Amongst others, we’ve worked with Kids Planet Day Nurseries, the third largest private nursery chain in the UK; Spring Childcare; and PACEY.
 To discuss possible partnerships, contact us.

 Policy and research